flutter/website/src/desktop.md

-the **Xcode capabilities UI**, be aware that the capabilities editor updates only one of the two files or, in some cases, it creates a whole new entitlements file and switches the project to use it for all configurations;
+the **Xcode capabilities UI**, be aware that the capabilities editor updates only one of the two files or, in some cases, it creates a whole new entitlements file and switches the project to use it for all configurations.
-either scenario causes issues.
+Either scenario causes issues.
 We recommend that you edit the files directly.
 Unless you have a very specific reason, you should always make identical changes to both files.